 - Liquid bulk.
 Similar to dry bulk, the storage of liquid bulk is ponderous and requires storage tanks for different products and grades (crude oil. chemicals, vegetable oils, fertilizers).

 - Neo bulk.
-Various types of cargoes such as construction materials and project cargo (e.g. windmills), that need to be handled with specialized gears.
-While waiting to be sent to the point of use, terminal facilities can be used for storage and even for repair and assembly.
+Various types of cargo such as construction materials and project cargo (e.g. windmills), that need to be handled with specialized gears.
+While waiting to be sent to the point of use, terminal facilities can be used for storage, repair, and assembly.